Castle Wildland Provincial Park: History

 The Castle area has a long history of traditional, recreational, and commercial activity.
 First Nations groups have made practical and ceremonial use of the area long before the European settlement of Canada.
 Nations such as "Blackfoot, Piegan, and Blood tribes have long hunted, fished, and gathered foods and medicinal plants throughout [the] territory".

 In 1895, the area was included in the newly created Waterton Dominion Park.
 In 1921, the area was removed from the Dominion Park and transferred to the Alberta Government to become a Provincial Game Reserve.
 In 1954, the Provincial Game Reserve status was removed.
 Logging, mining, and oil and gas extraction were conducted resulting in a network of roads spread through the area.
 In 1974, the Alberta Government recommended a park be established in the headwaters of the Castle River.
 The government intended to place the West and South Castle watersheds into a protected area.
 In 1977, the Eastern Slopes Policy created areas of "Prime Protection, Critical Wildlife, and General Recreation in the Castle area".

 In 1992, an Access Management Plan was developed to address the increased use of off-highway vehicles in the Castle River area.
 In 1993, the Special Places 2000 Committee recommended the sites identified for protection, including the Castle area, be established by the end of 1994.
 In September 2014, the South Saskatchewan Regional Plan was adopted which included the plans for establishment of Castle Provincial and Wildland Parks.

 Ecology

-The two parks are part of the unique Crown of the Continent ecosystem that is internationally recognized for its biodiversity and landscapes.
-They encompasses headwaters that supply one third of the water in the Oldman River drainage basin.

 The park's natural history themes are in the Alpine, Subalpine, and Montane subregions of the Rocky Mountain region in the Alberta classification system.
 In the National Ecological Framework for Canada used by Environment and Climate Change Canada, the park is in the Crowsnest Mountains, Blairmore Foothills, and Waterton Mountains ecodistricts of the Northern Continental Divide ecoregion in the Columbia Montane Cordillera ecoprovince of the Montane Cordillera ecozone.
 Under the OneEarth classification (previously World Wildlife Fund), the park is in the Northern Rockies conifer forests ecoregion of the Greater Rockies & Mountain Forests bioregion.